 A plugin is a great way to extend the editor with useful tools.
 It can be made entirely with GDScript and standard scenes, without even reloading the editor.
 Unlike modules, you don’t need to create C++ code nor recompile the engine.
-While this makes plugins not as powerful, there’s still a lot of things you can do with them.
-Note that a plugin is not different from any scene you already can make, except that it is made via script to add functionality.
+While this makes plugins less powerful, there are still many things you can do with them.
+Note that a plugin is similar to any scene you can already make, except it is created using a script to add functionality.

 This tutorial will guide you through the creation of two simple plugins so you can understand how they work and be able to develop your own.
 The first will be a custom node that you can add to any scene in the project and the other will be a custom dock added to the editor.